-6.4.1 Replacing Card.

-- Note the forward and reverse positions of each arm indicated by the dimples on the front plate.
-Refer to Figure 6-1, Tension Arm Operating Positions. - Verify that the four (4) potentiometers on the new card marked TU ARC, TU CEN, SUP CEN, and SUP ARC are in the center of their rotation. - The card chassis may be hinged open by removing two screws to improve access to the MC17 card mounting screws. - 4.
+- 6.4.1 Replacing Card. - With power off and tape not loaded, attach four (4) pieces of masking tape to the face plate under each tension arm and mark the tape at the measurements shown at the forward and reverse positions of each arm.
+Refer to Figure 6-1, Tension Arm Operating Positions. - Verify that the four (4) potentiometers on the new card marked TU ARC, TU CEN, SUP CEN, and SUP ARC are in the center of their rotation. - 3.
+The card chassis may be hinged open by removing two screws to improve access to the MC17 card mounting screws. - 4.
 Remove the two (2) screws, one at each end of the MC17 heatsink. - 5.
-Remove the defective board and install the new board. - Verify that the new MC17 board is firmly seated in its two connectors and reinstall the two hold down screws. - 7.
-Apply power to the unit and verify power supply voltages at the fuses (+20 and -20 VDC) and at the jumpers of the MC17 (+12, -12, +5, +5s VDC). - 8.
-Place a piece of tape between the BOT/EOT Sensor assembly and the mirror post to prevent the unit from seeing the mirror. - 6.4.2 Preliminary Reel Servo Setup - Depress LOAD button.
+Remove the defective board and install the new board. - 6.
+Verify that the new MC17 board is firmly seated in its two connectors and reinstall the two hold down screws. - Apply power to the unit and verify power supply voltages at the fuses (+20 and -20 VDC) and at the jumpers of the MC17 (+12, -12, +5, +5s VDC). - 8.
+Place a piece of tape between the BOT/EOT Sensor assembly and the mirror post to prevent the unit from seeing the mirror.

+6.4.2 Preliminary Reel Servo Setup

+- Depress LOAD button.
 The take up and supply reel motors should rotate as long as the button is depressed. - 2.
 Hold the supply tension arm in the center of available arc. - 3.
 Depress LOAD and ON LINE simultaneously.
-Verify that this causes the capstan motor to halt.

-- 4. With supply motor turning and the arm held center, adjust SUP CEN potentiometer to make the supply reel motor stop turning.
-See the MC17 Card drawing in Section 7 for location of all pots and test points. - 5.
-Secure the supply arm so it cannot return to the rest position.
+Verify that this causes the capstan motor to halt. - 4.
+With supply motor turning and the arm held center, adjust SUP CEN potentiometer to make the supply reel motor stop turning.
+See the MC17 Card drawing in section 7 for the location of all pots and test points. - Secure the supply arm so it cannot return to the rest position.
 A write ring looped around the arm roller and the nearby tape guide is a convenient way to accomplish this.

 NOTE: If the supply arm is accidentally moved to either extreme of the operating arc it will trip a microswitch which shuts down all motors.
-If this occurs secure the supply arm , press LOAD to start the motors, then press LOAD and ON LINE to halt the capstan motor.
-The capstan motor must be halted to properly perform the preliminary arm centering adjustment. - Hold the take up tension arm in the center of its available arc and adjust the TU CEN pot to make the take up reel motor stop turning. - 7.
+If this occurs secure the supply arm, press LOAD to start the motors, then press LOAD and ON LINE to halt the capstan motor.
+The capstan motor must be halted to properly perform the preliminary arm centering adjustment.

+- Hold the take up tension arm in the center of its available arc and adjust the TU CEN pot to make the take up reel motor stop turning. - 7.
 Load a scrub tape and press LOAD.
 The tape should advance to BOT and halt.
 If the arms move out of range and shut down the machine, adjust the TU ARC and/or SUP ARC pots counterclockwise to keep the arms within the operating area. - 8.
-Run the machine forward and reverse with the service switch or a TC-12 maintenance card, If the arms move out of range, adjust the pots to keep the arms within the operating area.
+Run the machine forward and reverse with the service switch or a TC-12 maintenance card.
+If the arms move out of range, adjust the pots to keep the arms within the operating area.
 This is a preliminary adjustment.